JuliaData/JuliaDB.jl/docs/src/index.md

 Using the `indexcols` option, here we specified that `loadfiles` should use `date` and `ticker` columns as the index for the data.
 If `indexcols` is omitted, then an implicit index of integers ranging from 1 to length of the dataset is created.
 See [the API reference for `loadfiles`](apireference.html#JuliaDB.loadfiles) for all available options.

-Notice that the output says `DTable with 288 rows in 6 chunks`. `loadfiles` creates a distributed table (`DTable`) with as many chunks as the input files.
+Notice that the output says `DNDSparse with 288 rows in 6 chunks`. `loadfiles` creates a distributed table (`DNDSparse`) with as many chunks as the input files.
 The loaded chunks are distributed across available worker processes.
 Below this line are the first 5 rows of the table giving a peek of what's in it, the data is sorted by the index columns which are to the left of the vertical line cutting through the table.

 `loadfiles` will also save metadata about the contents of the files in a directory named `.juliadb` in the directory with the files (or in the current working directory if a vector of filenames is passed).
 This means, the next time the files are loaded, it will not need to actually parse them to know what's in them.
 However a file will be parsed once an operation requires the data in it.